Kagescan/kagescan.legtux.org/README.md

 **This is the development repository !!
 This contains experimental/unstested/unfinished features.**

-Last stable (published) commit :
+Stable and published in kagescan.legtux.org :
 * Music

 Finished but not published :
 * The manga reader

-Programming :
+Not finished :
 * The chapter/volume select page

 ## Requirements